hluk/CopyQ/README.md

 Overview
 --------

-CopyQ monitors system clipboard and saves its content as items in custom tabs.
+CopyQ monitors system clipboard and saves its content in customized tabs.
-Items are saved and can be later copied back to clipboard or pasted directly into an application.
+Saved clipboard can be later copied and pasted directly into any application.

 Items can be:

 * edited with internal editor or with preferred text editor,
 * moved to other tabs,
 * drag'n'dropped to applications,